-CCM 815 Taiji I - Yang Style Long Form
+CCM 815 - Taiji I - Yang Style Long Form

-(.75 credit each)
+(0.75 credit each)

-The first section, which is the subject of Taiji I, teaches all the basic moves and principles and thus constitutes an effective short form which can be practiced on its own.
+The first section, which is the subject of Taiji I, teaches all the basic moves and principles and thus constitutes an effective short form that can be practiced on its own.
 At NCNM our instructors focus more on the health and spiritual cultivation attributes of taiji as opposed to its martial arts aspects.
 In this context these courses are effective and enjoyable for anyone who enjoys movement arts or exercise.
 At the same time taiji is very meditative, one of the reasons people like to practice taiji, and indeed many find this moving meditation preferable to sitting meditation.
 So taiji has something for everyone, but it does have a rather long learning curve.

-Elective: CCM 964E/965E Taiji II-III, Yang Style
+Elective: CCM 964E/965E - Taiji II-III, Yang Style (1 lab credit each)

 Taiji II and beyond are electives.
-Although Taiji II-III are designed to be taken during the first year of the program, they may be taken anytime after Taiji I.
+Although Taiji I is required in the fourth year of the program, students are encouraged to take it sooner if they wish to take advantage of the complete series of taiji electives. (which may be taken anytime after Taiji I).